isrand/hetsdk/README.md

   - `participants (TopicParticipant[])`: Array of participants that will be part of the topic.
 The `TopicParticipant` object contains the following keys:
     - `publicKey`: base64-encoded public key used for encryption.
 The key's algorithm must match the chosen topic encryption algorithm.
     - `hederaPublicKey`: DER-encoded Hedera Network public key associated to the user's account.
-  - `algorithm (EncryptionAlgorithm)`:  Enum that specifies the encryption algorithm and key size.
-Possible options are: `EncryptionAlgorithm.RSA2048`, `EncryptionAlgorithm.Kyber512`, `EncryptionAlgorithm.Kyber768`, `EncryptionAlgorithm.Kyber1024`.
+  - `algorithm (EncryptionAlgorithms)`:  Enum that specifies the encryption algorithm and key size.
+Possible options are: `EncryptionAlgorithms.RSA2048`, `EncryptionAlgorithms.Kyber512`, `EncryptionAlgorithms.Kyber768`, `EncryptionAlgorithms.Kyber1024`.
   - `storageOptions (TopicStorageOptions)`: Object containing storage options for the topic artifacts:
     - `configuration (StorageOptions)`: Enum that specifies File Service (`StorageOptions.File`) or Consensus Service (`StorageOptions.Message`).
     - `messages (StorageOptions)`: Enum that specifies File Service (`StorageOptions.File`) or Consensus Service (`StorageOptions.Message`).